ODanielFilho/pcd-karla/README.md

 - Only owners may transfer organization ownership;
 - Only administrators and project authors may update/delete the project;
-- Members can leave their own organization;
+- Candidates can leave their own apllies;